reallynotburner/MyRoomba/README.md

     ```

 ## TODO's
-* the angle state is BROKEN, need to fix
-* read out the analog values of the cliff sensors, if that works, we may be able to make a line follower
 * move the Roomba to a class, that would remove the global functions and apply them to Roomba scope